Written by CLAUS STAAL

 None of the products from the Awakenings Cycle is eligible for Standard Format, and if you have any of those cards you can ONLY USE THEM IN INFINITE FORMAT!
 It is therefore NOT ADVISABLE to buy any of those products unless you expect to play Infinite Format or you are a collector who wants to complete your Star Wars Destiny Collection!

-This essentially means that all products released in the Legacies Cycle as well as the Convergence Cycle is eligible for Standard Format, but when the NEW CYCLE officially begins (after the release of a full expansion set to complete the Legacies Cycle AND the release of the first set in the "New Cycle"), then the Standard Format will look as follows:
+This essentially means that all products released in the Legacies Cycle as well as the Convergence Cycle is eligible for Standard Format, but when the NEW CYCLE officially begins (after the release of the first set in the "New Cycle"), then the Standard Format will look as follows:

-This future change to the Standard Format is likely to take place in the beginning of 2020!
+This future change to the Standard Format is likely to take place in medio 2020!
 Which at that time means that all your "Legacies Cycle" cards will rotate out of Standard Format and Trilogy Format, and after that will only be valid in Infinite Format, just as is the case now with the Awakenings Cycle.

 5. TRILOGY FORMAT IN STAR WARS DESTINY: